mblanc/vision-workshop/README.md

-## Fraudfinder - A comprehensive lab series on how to build a real-time fraud detection system on Google Cloud.
+## Vision Workshop - A comprehensive lab series on how to build a real-time image classification system on Google Cloud.

-[Fraudfinder](https://github.com/googlecloudplatform/fraudfinder) is a series of labs on how to build a real-time fraud detection system on Google Cloud.
-Throughout the Fraudfinder labs, you will learn how to read historical payment transactions data stored in a data warehouse, read from a live stream of new transactions, perform exploratory data analysis (EDA), do feature engineering, ingest features into a feature store, train a model using feature store, register your model in a model registry, evaluate your model, deploy your model to an endpoint, do real-time inference on your model with feature store, and monitor your model.
+[Vision Workshop](https://github.com/mblanc/vision-workshop) is a series of labs on how to build an image classification system on Google Cloud.
+Throughout the Vision Workshop labs, you will learn how to read image data stored in data lake, perform exploratory data analysis (EDA), train a model, register your model in a model registry, evaluate your model, deploy your model to an endpoint, do real-time inference on your model.

 ## How to use this repo